-Our curriculum is built around fundamental academic and communication skills.
+Our curriculum is built around essential academic and communication skills.
 The core areas of reading, writing, mathematics, social studies, and science are included at every grade level.
 We encourage curiosity, independent thought, and action, guided by the school’s core values of respect, responsibility, integrity, and striving for excellence.

 At Manzano Day School, children receive a strong academic foundation for lifelong learning.
 Starting in pre-kindergarten and continuing through fifth grade, we set high expectations within a nurturing environment to prepare students for the next step and beyond.

 Below is an overview of the core curriculum that students will experience throughout their time at Manzano Day School.

 Manzano Day School’s reading instruction begins with foundations for literacy in the lower school grades, including the sound-symbol relationship, rhyming, sight word recognition, and phonological awareness at the word level.
 These concepts and skills are rooted in multi-sensory instruction aligned with the Orton-Gillingham model, and are applied on a daily basis in reading, spelling, and writing.
 As students progress through lower school grades, their studies extend to increasingly complex phonetic structures within words, and apply students’ growing knowledge of skills to language at the sentence level.
 As students transition into the upper school grades, instruction shifts to focus on morphology, including affixes as well as Greek and Latin bases.
 The Orton-Gillingham model establishes a solid foundation upon which students build other skills needed to be critical thinkers and lifetime readers.
 This foundation is built upon by the study of quality literature in various formats including genre studies, readers' workshops and literature circles.

-The combination of our reading and writing programs provides our students with a rich curriculum that meets or exceeds the national standards established by the National Council of Teachers of English.
+Our Language Arts curriculum provides our students with a rich learning experience that meets or exceeds the national standards established by the National Council of Teachers of English.